 - Analytics and lead generation

-- Let's take a closer look at each category (with examples, of course), starting with user experience.
+Let's take a closer look at each category (with bad website design examples, of course), starting with user experience.

 1. Slow Site Speed

-Site speed is the time it takes for pages to load on your website.
-If you have a slow site speed, it takes too long for pages to load on a user's phone or computer, which causes a poor user experience.
-Site speed also influences bounce rate.
+Site speed is the time it takes for your website’s pages to load on a user's phone or computer.
+A slow site speed causes a poor user experience and also influences bounce rate.

-But, how do you know what your site speed is?
+How do you know what your site speed is?
 There are a variety of free online tools you can use, but our favorite is Google's PageSpeed Insights.
 To show you how this tool works, let’s use HubSpot's website as an example.

 How to Use Google's PageSpeed Insights Test